無力化

 例文

-The incapacitation of the vehicle left the driver stranded.
+The incapacitation of the guard left the entrance unprotected.

-The drug caused incapacitation, making him unable to move.
+The drug led to temporary incapacitation, making him unable to move.

 incapacitation の類義語・関連語